Multiflavor Mott insulators in quantum materials and ultracold atoms: Modern quantum material realization of emergent Kugel-Khomskii physics

 where ``$\bigtriangleup$'' (``$\bigtriangledown$'') refers to the up (down) triangles.
 The word ``breathing'' refers to the fact that the ``$\bigtriangleup$'' triangles are of different size from the ``$\bigtriangledown$'' triangles and was first used in the context of the breathing pyrochlore magnets~\cite{JPSJ.84.043707}.
 In the strong breathing limit with ${J\gg J'}$, one should first consider the local states on the up triangles and couple these local states together through the $J'$-links on the down triangles.
 On each up triangles, there are three spin-1/2 local moments.
 With the antiferromagnetic interactions, the ground states have four fold degeneracies.
 This can be understood simply from the spin multiplication relation with

 where the left hand side refers to the three spin local moments on the up triangle and the right hand side refers to the spin quantum number of the total spin of the up triangular cluster.
 The total spin, ${S_{\text{tot}}=3/2}$, is only favored if the interaction is ferromagnetic.
 The antiferromagnetic spin interaction favors a total spin ${S_{\text{tot}}=1/2}$, that is realized by forming a spin singlet between two spins and leaving the remaining spin as a dangling spin (see Fig.~\ref{fig1}).
 This would naively lead to three singlet occupation configurations.
 It turns out that only two of them are linearly independent.
 Counting the spin-up and spin-down degeneracy of the dangling spin, there are in total four fold ground state degeneracies on each up triangular cluster.
 To make connection with the Kugel-Khomskii physics, one can simply regard the total spin of the up-triangle cluster as the effective spin, and regard the two-fold degeneracy of the spin singlet configuration as the effective orbital.
 The later has the spirit of an orbital as both are even under time reversal.
+The effective spin-orbital states on the up-triangle cluster are listed as follows,